We all know that organic marketing on Facebook is hard. Posts created by business pages reach just 2 to 6% of the page's followers.

 Plus, 39% of Facebook users say that they follow businesses in the hopes that they will receive special offers.

-Although it's notoriously difficult for businesses to reach their followers, there are ways to achieve this in 2020.
+Although it's notoriously difficult for businesses to reach their followers, there are ways to achieve this.

 Understanding the Facebook algorithm

 For personal pages, organic reach is pretty easy.
 Which makes Facebook organic marketing a little harder.
 Upload a picture of your baby or your recent vacation, or write a rant, and you might get dozens of reactions and comments.
 For personal pages, you can get more reach simply by posting native content (not external links, but instead text, images, and videos).